The Passion Translation: Release

 The Passion Translation is primarily the work of Simmons.
 He states that his "work has been theologically reviewed by professionals", listing a group of people.

 The New Testament was published on October 31, 2017.

 2022 removal from Bible Gateway

 In January 2022, Bible-reading website Bible Gateway removed TPT from their list of translations.
 Simmons criticized the action in a since-deleted Facebook post, saying "cancel culture is alive in the church world" and asking followers to request the site restore the version.
 Broadstreet Publishing, however, said in a statement that it "accepts that Bible Gateway has the right to make decisions as they see fit with the platforms they manage".
 As of November 2023, the website has not given Broadstreet Publishing a reason for the removal.

 Critical reception

-The Passion Translation (TPT) has received many critical reviews, many endorsements, and some positive reviews.
+The Passion Translation (TPT) has received many critical reviews but also some endorsements.
 As of February 2025, the publisher, BroadStreet Publishing Group, included an endorsement for the work from Bill Johnson of Bethel Church.
-(Specifically, Johnson has praised the work as "One of the greatest things to happen with Bible translation in my lifetime.")
-Lou Engle of TheCall and Bobbie Houston has also endorsed the TPT.
+Lou Engle of TheCall and Bobbie Houston have also endorsed the TPT.